 MLF and FLW have another solution for how anglers can continue to shelter in place safely while also scratching their fishing itch.
-The organizations are offering the current April/May 2020 issue of Bass Fishing magazine for FREE to everyone – subscriber or not – in digital form at FLWFishing.com/emagazine.
+To help everyone weather the COVID-19 pandemic at home, the organizations are offering the current April/May 2020 issue and the archived Feb./March 2020 issue of Bass Fishing magazine for FREE to everyone – subscriber or not – in digital form at FLWFishing.com/emagazine.

 – A Tribute to Bass Fishing’s Greatest Gentleman – Bass fishing legend Hank Parker pays tribute to one of his good friends and mentors, the late Forrest L. Wood, who passed away in January at age 87.
 Parker’s stories and memories shine some light on why Forrest was bass fishing’s greatest gentleman.

 – Treble Trouble – Not many anglers are willing to sling treble hook baits into the tight confines of docks, cypress trees and other snaggy cover … which is exactly why MLF and FLW pros Wesley Strader, James Watson and Nick LeBrun do just that.
 Using crankbaits, Whopper Ploppers and the like, they’re able to catch unpressured fish that many other anglers miss.

 – 8 Tidal Strategies from the Locals – Pros Bradley Dortch and Wayne Vaughan have spent decades mastering tidal river fishing in their respective backyards.
 We picked their brains to find eight keys to continued success on tidal fisheries no matter the season or scenario.